 As we discussed in our previous blog post with Zu, technology has increased mass consumption of art and creativity, providing businesses new opportunities to connect with the people they care about.
 Here, Alexis Froisssart, LNDMRK’s founder, shares his insights on the marrying of technology and creativity, with compelling insights for corporations looking to hit their stride with intelligent, tech-savvy consumers of today.

-In your view, how has technology fuelled creative innovation?
+In your view, how has technology fueled creative innovation?

 For years, the most talented and innovative artists were unknown and invisible to the mainstream public.
 Most were not made a household name until they were selected to be in the spotlight by institutions, often long after they were dead.